wp-plugins/adaptive-images/readme.txt

  - `640px` wide screens
  - `480px` wide screens

-Bear in mind that we need to take into account each device in its portait orientation, which is gives us the biggest width.
-But you can change these at will.
+The plugin takes into account each device in its portait orientation.

-= The plugin has the following fundamental goals =

- 1. Help reduce the total download time of web pages in mobile devices.
- 2. Work unobtrusively.
-You enable it and it works.
-You disable it and it gets out of your way.
- 3. Provide a transparent solution that is independant of the development process itself.
- 4. Be unaware of the yet-not-finalized `picture` element or `srcset` attribute.

-= How to really test the plugin =
+= How to test =

-In order to test if the plugin works you can:
+In order to test whether the plugin works you can:

+ 1. Test with a tool like Webpagetest http://www.webpagetest.org/.
+Make sure you set the "Emulate Mobile Browser" setting in the "Advanced Settings" > "Chrome" tab.
+ 2. Test with a tool like GTmetrix http://gtmetrix.com/.
+Make sure you enable mobile device testing.
- 1. Check in the `/wp-contents/cache` directory to see the `/adaptive-images` directory and its contents.
+ 3. Check in the `/wp-contents/cache` directory to see the `/adaptive-images` directory and its contents.
 This is where the resized images are kept and cached by default.
- 2. Test with a tool like http://www.webpagetest.org/, but first make sure you set the "Emulate Mobile Browser" setting in the "Advanced Settings" > "Chrome" tab.
-Test with and without this setting and watch the numbers.
- 3. Test with a mobile device (a smpartphone or a tablet), and watch your website load in a snap.
+ 4. Test with an actual mobile device, a smartphone or tablet.
+Watch your website load in a snap.

 Do not test with a normal desktop browser!
 A usual browser will simply be served the original images without them being resized at all.
-This is the whole idea: serving each device the image sizes which are proper for it.
+This is the whole idea: serving each device the image sizes which are appropriate for it.

  = Caution =

- - The plugin needs to add a little bit of code to your .htaccess file in order to function properly.
+ - The plugin needs to add a little bit of code to your `.htaccess` file in order to function properly.
 It removes this code  once disabled.
 If you are not cool with that, then&hellip; tough luck!
- - The plugin cannot work out of the box with a CDN (or Varnish server for that matter), because the CDN or Varnish would not know in a definitive way which image they should cache or serve each time.
+ - The plugin cannot work out of the box with a CDN (or Varnish server for that matter), because the CDN or Varnish are unaware of the device size cookie and they cannot know in a definitive way which image they should cache or serve for each device.

  = WURFL Image Tailor =